SDB-005

-The code number SDB-005 was originally used for a different compound, the N-phenyl instead of N-benzyl analogue of SDB-006.
-This compound is a potent agonist of the CB_{1} receptor (K_{i} = 21 nM) and CB_{2} receptor (K_{i} = 140 nM).
+The code number SDB-005 was originally used by Samuel D. Bannister for a different compound, the N-phenyl instead of N-benzyl analogue of SDB-006, pictured.
+It is systematically named PH-PICA (Phen-1-yl 1-Pentyl-1H-indazole-3-carboxamide.
+This compound is a potent agonist of the CB_{1} receptor (K_{i} = 21 nM) and CB_{2} receptor (K_{i} = 140 nM) but has significant chemical differences; an indazole ring (instead of indole ring), a carboxamide linker (instead of carboxylate ester) and linked phenyl (instead of naphtyl) group).